mongodb/docs-sample-apps/README.md

 ### Branching Model

-For development, work from the `develop` branch.
-Make incremental PRs containing new features and bug fixes to `develop`, *not* `main`.
+For development, work from the `development` branch.
+Make incremental PRs containing new features and bug fixes to `development`, *not* `main`.

-When all development work is complete, *then* create a release PR from `develop` to `main`.
+When all development work is complete, *then* create a release PR from `development` to `main`.
 Upon merging to `main,` the copier tool runs automatically.
 It creates a new PR in the target repository, which must be tested and merged manually.

 ### Deleting Files

-If a PR from `develop` to `main` deletes any files, this creates a new entry in the `deprecated_examples.json` file.
+If a PR from `development` to `main` deletes any files, this creates a new entry in the `deprecated_examples.json` file.
 This entry resembles:

 ```json
 {